 How to Start an eSports Team at the Very Beginning

 Step #1.
 Pick a Name

 Here is the easy part: Pick a (possibly temporary, early rebranding is known to happen) team name, register the domain, grab a website and E-mail for it, get a cheap logo, bullet point a few realistic goals that other players can relate to for the website.

 Step #2.
 Build the Recruitment Website

-On the ultra-cheap, you can get an off brand TLD name for $2.50 (who knew that .party was a real domain suffix?), a Webnode website for £34.80 a year, a free Gmail account, and $5 for a Fiverr logo.
-Total of $42.30.
-Or the next plan up at Webnode gives you a .com domain and a branded E-mail.
-That plus the logo would be $63.80.
+On the ultra-cheap, you can get an off brand TLD name for $0.99/year at GoDaddy (who knew that .fun was a real domain suffix?), a WordPress hosting website for $2.49/month, a free Gmail account, and $5 for a Fiverr logo.
+Grand total of $8.48 for the first month.

 Who said glory was expensive?

 After you have the site set up with your little bullet point manifesto of realistic goals and stock eSports graphics, attach a contact form for tryouts.
 This is the address you’ll give out to people who are interested in.
 Print five hundred business cards if you like, giving them to prospects and leaving them in strategic locations around event sites.

 Recruiting really is the hardest part of the process.
 It’s also quite literally the first thing you need to do in order to be a team instead of a solo player.